believer/willcodefor.beer/posts/using-usereducer-in-rescript-react.md

 ---

-React's `useReducer` is great when the states get more complex than a simple value.
-ReasonReact `useReducer` is even better with ReScript's [variants](https://rescript-lang.org/docs/manual/latest/variant).
+React's `useReducer` is great when the states get more complex than a simple value. rescript-react `useReducer` is even better with ReScript's [variants](https://rescript-lang.org/docs/manual/latest/variant).

-Let's update the code from our [`useState`](/posts/using-usestate-in-reasonreact/) implementation step by step to use `useReducer`.
+Let's update the code from our [`useState`](/posts/using-usestate-in-rescript-react/) implementation step by step to use `useReducer`.

 ```reason